apollo

 Fact: This is not always the case.
 A physician may prescribe long-acting insulin shots that are taken once a day.
 Long-acting shots are usually enough to maintain blood glucose levels.
 However, if the levels rise tremendously after a meal, then one may need to take insulin multiple times a day.

 Fact: The duration of insulin therapy can vary for different individuals.
-Some people may require insulin temporarily, such as during pregnancy, whereas others may need to stay on it for an indefinite period of time.
+Some people may require insulin temporarily, such as during pregnancy, whereas others may need to stay on it for an indefinite period.
 Lifestyle changes also play an important role.
-Those who lose weight, work out on a regular basis and follow a strict diet may no longer require insulin.
+Those who lose weight, work out regularly and follow a strict diet may no longer require insulin.

 Takeaway

 Insulin therapy is an effective treatment option for diabetics struggling with elevated blood glucose levels.
-Although the therapy has multiple proven benefits, a number of misconceptions have come to be associated with it.
-Since a lot of people tend to get influenced by these misconceptions, it is important to clear them with facts.
+Although the therapy has multiple proven benefits, several misconceptions have come to be associated with it.
+Since a lot of people tend to be influenced by these misconceptions, it is important to clear them with facts.
 With the right information, people with diabetes will be empowered to make better and more informed decisions.
-If you need expert advice,
+If you need expert advice, talk to experts.

 References+3